Exunys/Exunys-ESP/README.md

 If you are using Solara, please be aware that Solara uses the [Roblox GUI objects as drawing elements](https://github.com/quivings/Solara/blob/main/Storage/Drawing.lua) instead of Direct2D, meaning you are **unsafe**.

-This also comes with performance detriments that does not match the pre-set standards and expectations as with other previous exploits.
+This also comes with performance detriments that do not match the pre-set standards and expectations as with other previous exploits.

 Sadly enough an important parameter to remember is that for this module to execute at all it goes through 2 stages of degrading (removing the optimizations that aren't supported by Solara).